flexera-public/flexera-plugins/aws/rs_aws_mq/README.md

 ## Overview

 The AWS MQ Plugin integrates RightScale Self-Service with the basic functionality of the AWS MQ API.

 ## Requirements

 - A general understanding CAT development and definitions
   - Refer to the guide documentation for details [SS Guides](http://docs.rightscale.com/ss/guides/)
-- The `admin`, `ss_designer` & `ss_end_user` roles, in a RightScale account with SelfService enabled.  `admin` is needed to retrived the RightScale Credential values identified below.
+- The `admin`, `ss_designer` & `ss_end_user` roles, in a RightScale account with SelfService enabled.  `admin` is needed to retrieved the RightScale Credential values identified below.
 - The following RightScale Credentials
   - `AWS_ACCESS_KEY_ID`
   - `AWS_SECRET_ACCESS_KEY`